Information on rotator cuff tears is also available in Spanish:.

-- Full-Thickness Tear.
+- Full-thickness tear.
 This type of tear is also called a complete tear.
-It splits the soft tissue into two pieces.
-In many cases, tendons tear off where they attach to the head of the humerus.
+It separates all of the tendon from the bone.
 With a full-thickness tear, there is basically a hole in the tendon.

 There are two main causes of rotator cuff tears: injury and degeneration.

 If you fall down on your outstretched arm or lift something too heavy with a jerking motion, you can tear your rotator cuff.
 This type of tear can occur with other shoulder injuries, such as a broken collarbone or dislocated shoulder.

 Most tears are the result of a wearing down of the tendon that occurs slowly over time.
 This degeneration naturally occurs as we age.
 Rotator cuff tears are more common in the dominant arm.
 If you have a degenerative tear in one shoulder, there is a greater likelihood of a rotator cuff tear in the opposite shoulder -- even if you have no pain in that shoulder.